verifereum/funding/NGI-[EU]/app.md

 The Verifereum project aims to maintain an up-to-date EVM semantics that accurately models on-chain execution for all applications live on mainnet (and other EVM chains), and hence to remain relevant as Ethereum hardforks are deployed.

-The blockchain audit industry, currently worth $3bn* is expected to grow tenfold over the next 5 years (https://www.marketsandmarkets.com/PressReleases/blockchain- security.asp), signaling the tremendous demand for rigorous scrutiny of on-chain apps.
+The blockchain audit industry, currently worth $3bn* is expected to grow tenfold over the next 5 years (https://www.marketsandmarkets.com/PressReleases/blockchain-security.asp), signaling the tremendous demand for rigorous scrutiny of on-chain apps.
 By mathematically proving that a contract behaves exactly as expected relative to a clearly defined specification, formal verification offers the highest assurance of vulnerability-free code.

 Verifereum's expected outcomes include but are not limited to:

-• Smart contract security: Verifereum will enable developers to mathematically prove that their smart contracts are exempt from all exploits of a certain type.
+- Smart contract security: Verifereum will enable developers to mathematically prove that their smart contracts are exempt from all exploits of a certain type.
 This will, in turn, enhance the overall trust in Ethereum as a platform.
-• Compiler reliability: The Ethereum ecosystem, with its reliance on a couple of languages with no verified compilers, is particularly vulnerable to compiler bugs.
+- Compiler reliability: The Ethereum ecosystem, with its reliance on a couple of languages with no verified compilers, is particularly vulnerable to compiler bugs.
 By focusing on compiler verification, starting with Vyper, Verifereum will increase confidence in the correctness of compiled smart contract code.
-• Advancement of formal methods: Verifereum will push forward the state-of- the-art in formal verification on Ethereum and provide a more expressive and trustworthy framework for developers to work with.
+- Advancement of formal methods: Verifereum will push forward the state-of- the-art in formal verification on Ethereum and provide a more expressive and trustworthy framework for developers to work with.
-• Community building and education: Drawing upon the experience and network acquired while building the CakeML community, Verifereum will help grow the pool of developers skilled in formal verification methods.
+- Community building and education: Drawing upon the experience and network acquired while building the CakeML community, Verifereum will help grow the pool of developers skilled in formal verification methods.
 We plan to do so by onboarding technical and non-technical contributors, providing documentation and tutorials, and organising outreach events.

 *$8bn+ has been lost in various smart contact hacks since the launch of Ethereum.

 ## Have you been involved with projects or organisations relevant to this project before?
 And if so, can you tell us a bit about your contributions?

+[check other grant apps (Vyper, too)]

 # Requested support